ximbor/home-devices/README.md

 # home-devices

 POC web application to manage consumers and devices entities for an IoT architecture.\
-The following sections describe the global acrchitecture and en example of implementation on Google Cloud.
+The following sections describe the global acrchitecture and an example of implementation on Google Cloud.

 Requirements